lineality/Online_Voting_Using_One_Time_Pads/README.md

 14. a bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent.

 15. a bad-agent will attempt to lurk undetected in the target system indefinitely, waiting and planning for a good time to act.
+(APT?)

 16. a bad-agent will attempt to re-purpose the voting system for their own uses.

+17. a bad-agent will attempt to disrupt access to the voting tools and processes, from enrollment to voting to results reporting and verification

 # Description Notes: